ambitus/pyracf/common/security_request_error.md

 When the **Return Code** of a **Security Result** returned by IRRSMO00 is **NOT** equal to `0`, a `SecurityRequestError` will be raised to indicate that the request failed.
 A `SecurityRequestError` can be handled as follows.

+&nbsp;

+For an understanding of return or reason codes returned from IRRSMO00, you can review [IRRSMO00's Return and Reason Codes documentation]](https://www.ibm.com/docs/en/zos/2.3.0?topic=operations-return-reason-codes).
+The 'Messages' list shown in the sample below also contains any error messages or other such information.

 ###### Python Script
 ```python
 from pyracf import UserAdmin